HakkanShah/Hit-The-Jhatu/README.md

 3. Avoid hitting the Gandu (or game over!)
 4. Game gets faster as you score more
 5. Try to beat your high score!
+6. Upload your own images for Jhatu and Gandu
+7. Share your score with friends

 ## 🛠️ Built With
 - HTML5
 - CSS3
 - JavaScript (Vanilla)
+- Web Share API
+- Modern CSS Animations

 ## 📱 Device Support
 - Desktop browsers